codykimberling/CKBasicAuthUrlUtilities/README.md

 Let's see what we can do:

-	//  Creates a NSURL, just like [NSURL urlWithString:] but encodes the NSString if needed
+	//  Creates a NSURL with a non-encoded string, percent escapting the non-encoded string with NSUTF8StringEncoding
-	- (NSURL *)urlWithEncodedOrNonEncodedString:(NSString *)encodedOrNonEncodedString;
+	- (NSURL *)urlWithUtf8EncodingForString:(NSString *)nonEncodedString;

 	//  Returns a NSURL with an updated username
 	- (NSURL *)urlWithUpdatedUsername:(NSString *)username forUrl:(NSURL *)url;